Is it safe to travel to Boquete, Panama?

 If detained for whatever reason by an official, ask for identification.
 If in doubt, tell them that you want to see his superior.
 Keep your emotions in check.

-Tourists are warned not to travel deep into Darien Province, near to the border with Colombia (complete opposite side of the country from where Bocas del Toro is, which is adjacent to the border with Costa Rica).
-U.S. citizens, other foreign nationals and Panamanian citizens have been the victims of violent crime, kidnapping and murder in this general area.
+Tourists are warned not to travel deep into Darien Province, near to the border with Colombia (complete opposite side of the country from where Boquete is, which is adjacent to the border with Costa Rica - Boquete is to the Southwest of Panama and Colombia is Panama's eastern neighbor).
 Reliable communications and medical infrastructure are not readily available in the region, which makes travel there potentially hazardous.
 Moreover, all around the Panama-Colombia border area the presence of Colombian terrorist groups, drug traffickers and other criminals is common, increasing the danger to travelers.

-From time to time, there may be demonstrations protesting internal Panamanian issues, or manifestations of anti-American sentiment by small but vociferous groups.
+From time to time, there may be demonstrations protesting internal Panamanian issues, or manifestations of anti-American sentiment by small but vociferous groups (mainly in large cities such as Panama City, David, Changuinola or Colon).
 While most demonstrations relate to labor disputes or other local issues and are typically non-violent, it is nonetheless a good security practice to avoid demonstrations.

 Only drink in bars and restaurants.
 Drinking in public streets is not allowed.
 Drugs such as marihuana and cocaine are not allowed by law.
 Go out in groups and avoid going out by yourself.
 Do not accept drinks from strangers.
 Dress in a decent manner (a t-shirt is always required in public until you arrive to the beach).